Ladies and gentlemen, Bo Snerdley is my boss today.

 And Obama, a singular, except if he's normally you see the family up there, they're all doting and the supporters are lined up.

-This is all about Barry.
+Uh-uh, this is all about Barry.

-So you nags out there, my only point is here that you nags, you could have seen this just like Mark Cuban could have seen that entrepreneurs equals individuals equals that ain't flying in the Obama administration.
+So you nags out there, my only point is here, that you nags, you could have seen this, just like Mark Cuban could have seen that entrepreneurs equals individuals equals that ain't flying in the Obama administration.

-You could have seen very plainly that the woman who is his best friend, quote unquote, closest to him, was banished with duct tape and was not even allowed to stand out there during the biggest night of their lives, his acceptance speech.
+You could have seen very plainly that the woman who is his best friend, quote unquote, closest to him, was vanished with duct tape and was not even allowed to stand out there during the biggest night of their lives, his acceptance speech.

-And now you start crying because he's only named potentially one woman to the cabinet.
+And now you start crying, because he's only named potentially one woman to the cabinet.

 What is it?